 “The most rewarding work of my career has been coming together with colleagues from across the state under the united vision of CVARR: to promote a safe and healthier community for all.”

-Carl Mack Recovery Peer Support Specialist for the Department of Health in Lynchburg, Virginia.
+Recovery Peer Support Specialist at the Department of Health in Lynchburg, VA

 "I am honored to be a part of an organization that is making such an impact in the community.
 CVARR is giving hope to so many through collaboration."

-"I'm really excited to be a part of this group and to serve our community in this capacity.
-Substance use and related issues touch so many people in so many ways and I feel like I get to work at being part of the solution in this group."
+Community Access Network in Lynchburg, VA "I'm really excited to be a part of this group and to serve our community in this capacity.
+Substance use and related issues touch so many people in so many ways and I feel like I get to work at being part of the…

 "As a young professional aspiring to have a sustained impact on the community around me, I consider representing CVARR as coordinator a true honor.
 The work of CVARR has shown me the possibilities of progress through collaboration and the power behind partnership."